EliAndrewC/l7r/setting/budgets.md

 The Imperial families are small (~75,000 samurai total across all four, per [l7r.md - Clan Populations](l7r.md#clan-populations)), and most of their samurai administer the Imperial families' own 9 domains rather than serving as Imperial appointees elsewhere - which is why they supply only ~6% (~5,300) of all Imperial appointee positions despite dominating the senior tier.
 Seppun is the canonical default supplier for any senior Imperial post (per [l7r.md - The Ministry of War](l7r.md#the-ministry-of-war), "the leadership of the legions are usually from Imperial families, especially the Seppun"), but the family is small enough that it cannot fill every senior post even at high utilization - hence the ~25% cross-clan placements at the senior tier.

-#### Per-Domain Outflow: How Many of a Daimyo's Samurai Are Serving Elsewhere
+#### Per-domain outflow: how many of a daimyo's samurai are serving elsewhere

 For a typical Reiji-style vassal-house domain, the **~3,000 working samurai** (60% of the ~5,000 total) are distributed as follows.
 Every one is counted **once, at Reiji** - including those serving the Empire elsewhere, who are *part of* the 3,000, not additional to it (this is what keeps the Empire-wide samurai share at exactly 2%):